cfmaniac/CF-ORMGen/README.md

 Change Log:
 ==========
+V.10.2.4:
+  - Updated to Add support for Foreign Key Constraints (The Foreign Keys are Automatically created as 'many-to-many' relationships)
+  - Updated Source code to Overwrite pre-existing CFC Files, in the case that the Components need to be updated
+  - Added checkmark for 'Overwrite' pre-existing CFC Files.
+  - Removed Hardcoded inline-styles and placed into stylesheet definition

 V.1.0.2.3:
   - Added Support for MySQL and SQLServer Datasources/Databases
-  - Thanks to reubenbrown13 for bug Fix and Component WhiteSpace Cleanup.
+  - Thanks to *reubenbrown13* for bug Fix and Component WhiteSpace Cleanup.

 V.1.0.2.2:
    - Updated UI for a somewhat cleaner, more organizaed layout.
 Removed the "Database" form field, fixed file generation locations